GaryXiongxiong/JavaLearning/README.md

 # JAVA starter projects

+## 11 April updating:

+## Practice use of Math Class:

+1. Methods in Math Class;
+    1. Trigonometric methods;
+    1. Exponential methods;
+    1. Random methods;
+1. Formatting number;
+1. Use of BigInteger and BigDecimal.

-## 10th April updating:
+## 10 April updating:

 ### Practice use of packaged class:

-1. Integer
+1. Integer;
-1. Boolean
+1. Boolean;
-1. Byte
+1. Byte;
-1. Character
+1. Character;
-1. Double
+1. Double;
-1. Their father abstract class Number
+1. Their father abstract class Number.

 ### Fix issues of equals() in Class of Birds

-## 9th April updating:
+## 9 April updating:

 ### Practice of basic Object and Class: